-CaveSim program element: Cave Rescue Phones Corresponding TEKS Photos of past CaveSim programs Hands-on lessons about basic circuits using a pair of wired cave rescue phones.
-Activities include: We bring two cave rescue phones to our programs.
+CaveSim program element: Cave Rescue Phones Corresponding TEKS Photos of past CaveSim programs Hands-or include: n lessons about basic circuits using a pair of wired cave rescue phones.
+Activities • We bring two cave rescue phones to our programs.
 The phones are connected by wire, which allows us to discuss basic circuits, and demonstrate that a circuit requires at least one complete loop to function.
 Students can disconnect and reconnect wires for hands-on learning about conductors and insulators.
 Students talk with each other over the phones.
-CaveSim staff discuss the relationship between wire length, electrical resistance, electrical energy dissipation in the wire and phone volume.
-Electrical circuits involving the earth as one of the conductor are discussed. / [Reinforces concepts learned in earlier grades, and introduces additional STEM-related electronics concepts] , Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
-The oscilloscope produces a graphical representation of voltage on the cave rescue phone wire vs. time, which allows students to visualize their vocal energy on a screen.
-We discuss graph axes, and the relationship between time-based and frequency based graphs.
-Resonances/oscillation of electrical and sound signals are also discussed.
-Students gain a more concrete understanding of the concepts of wavelength and frequency as they relate to time, concepts which are useful in many areas of science (hence the identified TEKS) §112.20.
-Science, Grade 8, b) 8) C) identify how different wavelengths of the electromagnetic spectrum such as visible light and radio waves are used to gain information about components in the universe Two friends enjoy talking on the cave rescue phones during a 2018 CaveSim program in Oklahoma.
-Space required : typically outdoors for convenience, but can also be done in any classroom of if raining.
-The oscilloscope has a VGA output, which can be projected to a smartboard, p or indoor setting.
-Oscilloscope demo must be done indoors ector, or computer monitor for better viewing by students.
-A CaveSim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment
+CaveSim staff discuss the relationship between wire length, electrical resistance, electrical energy dissipation in the wire, and phone volume.
+Electrical circuits involving the earth as one of the conductors are discussed.
+[Reinforces concepts learned in earlier grades, and introduces additional STEM-related electronics concepts] • https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave §112.20.
+Science, Grade 8, b) 8) C) identify how different wavelengths of the electromagnetic spectrum such as visible light and radio waves are used to gain information about components in the universe Two friends enjoy talking on the cave rescue phones during a 2018 CaveSim program in Oklahoma. quired : typically outdoors for convenience, but can also be done in any classroom o ing.
+The oscilloscope has a VGA output, which can be projected to a smartboard, p A CaveSim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment (oscilloscopes).